 Useful BSB links:

 Yes.
-Applying for the ICCA Bar Course does not prevent you from applying for Bar Vocational Training Courses run by other AETOs; you are encouraged to do so, although you should not accept an offer to study on more than one Bar training course.
+Applying for the ICCA Bar Course does not prevent you from applying for Bar Vocational Training Courses run by other course providers (AETOs), although you should not accept an offer to study on more than one Bar training course.

 Yes.
 The ICCA welcomes international students, however the ICCA is not a Student visa sponsoring institution.